dvru/MEAN-Stack/README.md

 # MEAN-Stack

-- MongoDB,
-- Express,
-- Angular,
+Angular Frontend to a NodeJS & Express & MongoDB Backend

-- NodeJS
+MongoDB, Express, Angular,  NodeJS

-Set up a NodeJS + Express + MongoDB + Angular Application with the help of the Angular CLI
+- Set up a NodeJS + Express + MongoDB + Angular Application with the help of the Angular CLI

-Use NodeJS and Express efficiently
+- Use NodeJS and Express efficiently

-Build reusable Components in Angular and create a reactive User Experience with the Tools provided by Angular
+- Build reusable Components in Angular and create a reactive User Experience with the Tools provided by Angular

-Connect your NodeJS (or any other language!) backend with your Angular App through Angular’s HttpClient service
+- Connect your NodeJS (or any other language!) backend with your Angular App through Angular’s HttpClient service

-Provide appropriate endpoints on your Backend, for your Frontend to consume
+- Provide appropriate endpoints on your Backend, for your Frontend to consume

-Add advanced features like file upload and pagination
+- Add advanced features like file upload and pagination

-Make your Application more secure by implementing Users, Authentication as well as Authorization
+- Make your Application more secure by implementing Users, Authentication as well as Authorization

-Handle Errors gracefully
+- Handle Errors gracefully